Skip to main content

 }

-If you want to inherit the built-in Claude Code profile but remove its network filtering, create a separate extending profile and explicitly clear the inherited network profile:
+If you want to inherit the Claude Code profile but remove its network filtering, create a separate extending profile and explicitly clear the inherited network profile:

 {